By Victor Martins, FootballPredictions.NET, 10:00 26/02/2020

 How can I register using the link?

-If you have not yet registered with Bet365, you can do so using any of the alternative links.
+If you have not yet registered with Bet365, you can do so using any of these links.
 Being that it is an exact clone of the original (also known as 'upstream') site, the process is exactly the same as if you were doing so there.

 This begins with a simple form to complete which asks for your usual personal details including email address, date of birth and residential home address.
 Then you must create a user name and password plus a security PIN code which can help for added security.